 Stop Using Harsh Exfoliants

 When you see flaky skin, it can be tempting to want to exfoliate it away, but not so fast.
 "Avoid harsh scrubs and chemical exfoliators, which ultimately can cause more harm than good," Zeichner says.
 "If you see flaky skin, exfoliating may be your gut reaction, but instead, get your skin what it needs—hydration."
 Exfoliating can irritate your skin, which in turn will make it flake more.
 If you must exfoliate, use a light exfoliant.
 We particularly like Tatcha's Rice Enzyme Powder ($65,) but what works for you will ultimately depend on the type of dryness you're experiencing.

 Choose a Non-Foaming Cleanser

-When choosing a cleanser, look for one that's made with hydrating ingredients, like hyaluronic acid, and that doesn't foam.
+When choosing a cleanser, look for one that's made with hydrating ingredients like hyaluronic acid and doesn't foam.
 "These products remove dirt and oil without disrupting the outer skin layer the way that some foaming cleansers do."